McShane-type identities for quasifuchsian representations of nonorientable surfaces

-\begin{dfn} We say that that an ideal geodesic $\sigma$ in $\triangle$ or $\vec{\triangle}$ is a \emph{$1$-sided} (or \emph{$2$-sided}) ideal geodesic if, upon filling in the cusp $p$ on the surface $N$, $\sigma$ completes to a 1-sided (resp.
+\begin{dfn}[Ideal geodesics] Let $\triangle$ denote the set of unoriented ideal geodesics on $N$ with both ends at cusp $p$.
+We say that that an ideal geodesic $\sigma$ in $\triangle$ is a \emph{$1$-sided} (or \emph{$2$-sided}) ideal geodesic if, upon filling in the cusp $p$ on the surface $N$, $\sigma$ completes to a 1-sided (resp.
 2-sided) curve.
 We denote the collection of $1$-sided ideal geodesics by $\triangle_1$ and the collection of $2$-sided geodesics by $\triangle_2$. \end{dfn}